struckchure/formatio-django-on-ubuntu/README.md

-# Formatio Django on Ubuntu
+# Django Deployed on Ubuntu, With Formatio